conanon/covid19/README.md

 【3】On Aug 19th, the CDC center in Atlanta, was ending an Exercise called "Crimson Contagion" across the United States for months.
 The premise was a noval flu-like virus that originated from Sichuan Province of China swept across the globe by flights and other transformation means.
 So the US CDC did prepare for such a crisis, half a year before hand.

 There are 40 events that were actual news and findings published in the public media.
-Check the doc file for details.
+Check the doc file 'Covid-19 Chronicles...' for details.
 In case of deletion of important videos from platforms (which already happened to a few of them) downloaded videoclips as well as pictures are also stored.